MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-build.md

 The agent builder allows you to configure specific knowledge sources for the agent to reference.
 This feature helps the Copilot agent provide more relevant answers based on specific files, folders, and sites from SharePoint and [Microsoft Graph connectors](/graph/connecting-external-content-connectors-overview).

-### Web
+### Web content

-You can enable/disable web content when authoring or editing your Copilot agent.
+You can enable or disable web content when you author or edit your Copilot agent.

-When enabled, the Copilot agent can use publicly available web information to augment its response to a prompt.
+When web content is enabled, the Copilot agent can use publicly available web information to augment its response to a prompt.
 Responses shown to the user are also shown with citations and labeled with an icon to represent web content use.
-When disabled, the Copilot agent uses its pretrained knowledge and any knowledge sources you add.
+When web content is disabled, the Copilot agent uses its pretrained knowledge and any knowledge sources you add.

-### SharePoint
+### SharePoint content

 The Copilot agent can reference specific SharePoint sites, files, and folders as its knowledge source.
 When referencing sources from SharePoint, consider the following limits:

-- The supported file types are: .docx, .doc, .pdf, .txt, .pptx, .ppt, .html
+- The following are the supported file types: .docx, .doc, .pdf, .txt, .pptx, .ppt, .html
 - Individual files must not be larger than 150 MB.
 - A total of 20 knowledge sources (including sites, folders, and files) can be selected for each Copilot agent.
-- Files already uploaded to SharePoint may have existing permissions and [sensitivity labels](/purview/sensitivity-labels), which are respected when the Copilot agent is generating a response.
+- Files already uploaded to SharePoint might have existing permissions and [sensitivity labels](/purview/sensitivity-labels), which are respected when the Copilot agent is generating a response.

 > [!IMPORTANT]
 > If [Restricted SharePoint Search](/sharepoint/restricted-sharepoint-search) is enabled, you won't be able to use SharePoint as a knowledge source.